Spain announces package to tackle 'tsunami' coronavirus impact

-MADRID (Reuters) - Spain on Thursday announced measures to tackle the economic impact of the coronavirus epidemic, which the country’s hoteliers described as a “tsunami” threatening the survival of their businesses.
+MADRID (Reuters) - Spain placed four towns under quarantine on Thursday and announced measures to tackle the economic impact of the coronavirus epidemic, which the country’s hoteliers described as a “tsunami” threatening the survival of their businesses.

+From 2000 GMT four towns around the village of Igualada - 49 km north of Barcelona - were placed on indefinite lockdown after a significant outbreak in the area, top regional police official Eduard Sallent told reporters.

+It is the first such restriction imposed in Spain since the outbreak began.

 There was little fresh money, however, in the 18 billion euros package announced by Prime Minister Pedro Sanchez, with some already earmarked payments simply brought forward.